HISTORY OF FRENCH FRIES: NATIONAL FRENCH FRY DAY

 How should one observe this holiday?
 A trip to this delicacy’s most famous American purveyors would include McDonald’s, Chic-fil-A, or Burger King.
-Or Carl’s Jr, Five Guys, Arby’s, Dairy Queen, Steak N Shake, Shake Shack, Jack in the Box, Sonic, KFC, and In-N-Out.
+Or Carl’s Jr, Five Guys, Arby’s, Dairy Queen, Whataburger, Shake Shack, Jack in the Box, Sonic, KFC, and In-N-Out.

 Here’s how the Los Angeles Times food columnist Lucas Kwan Peterson ranked America’s fries in a manner that he called